esramelikecakir/insertionsortt/README.md

 # insertionsortt
 [22,27,16,2,18,6] we use Insertion Sort
-Fırstly find the smallest number and swap each other.
+1-Fırstly find the smallest number and swap each other.

 2 is the smallest so our new lis t --> [2,27,16,22,18,6]